Bitcoin-Monster/BTCMonster/doc/README.md

 - [Dnsseed Policy](dnsseed-policy.md)

 ### Resources
-* Discuss on the [Bitcoin MonsterTalk](https://bitcoinmonstertalk.org/) forums, in the Development & Technical Discussion board.
+* Discuss on the [BanqTalk](https://banqtalk.org/) forums, in the Development & Technical Discussion board.
-* Discuss on [#bitcoinmonstercoin](http://webchat.freenode.net/?channels=bitcoinmonstercoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitcoinmonstercoin).
+* Discuss on [#banqcoin](http://webchat.freenode.net/?channels=banqcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=banqcoin).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)